gimesketvirtadieni/conwrap/README.md

 ##Composing tasks by using `.then(...)`

 One more great feature of this library is that tasks are composable!
-In other words when an arbitrary code is submitted for processing, the library returns a `conwrap::Task` object which can be used for submitting a new piece of code (continuation) for asynchronious processing:
+In other words when an arbitrary code is submitted for processing, the library returns a `conwrap::TaskResult` object which can be used for submitting a new piece of code (continuation) for asynchronious processing:
 ```c++
 {
 	// creating a concurrent processor